syncfusion-content/flutter-docs/Flutter/range-selector/tooltip.md

 ## Tooltip overlap stroke color

-You can change the overlap stroke color of the tooltip in the range selector using the [`tooltipOverlappingStrokeColor`] property.
+You can change the overlap stroke color of the tooltip in the range selector using the [`overlappingTooltipStrokeColor`] property.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSelectorTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSelectorTheme-class.html).